syncfusion-content/maui-docs/MAUI/Barcode-Generator/customization.md

 ### Text style customization

-The style of the text can be customized with the `TextStyle` property of the barcode generator.
+The style of the text can be customized using the `TextStyle` property of the barcode generator.

 {% tabs %}